-This is “the” place to go in Boquete for the most attractive restaurant and views.
-Early morning offers clear views of all of their beautiful flower gardens and many exotic birds visit.
-Their breakfast is typical Panamanian and my favorite is the Vegetarian Omelet (onions, mushrooms, and Muenster cheese), served with holjadres (Panamanian fry bread).
-La Brulerie has the most beautiful food presentation in Boquete, decorating their plates with fresh flowers.
-Order a coffee, as they serve their own beans!
+La Brulerie is “the” place to go in Boquete for the most attractive restaurant and views.
+Early morning offers the best clear views of all of the beautiful flower gardens.
+You may even see some rare birds on the property.
+The breakfast dishes are typical Panamanian.
+I love the Vegetarian Omelet (onions, mushrooms, and Muenster cheese), served with holjadres (Panamanian fry bread).
+La Brulerie has the most beautiful food presentation in Boquete, often with fresh flowers.
+Order a coffee; they use their own beans!

 #5 El Oasis

 The El Oasis Hotel restaurant offers fast service and impressive dishes for a decent price.
-The Ham and Cheese Omelet was served with holjadres and it was scrumptious, though not very visually appealing.
-The setting is very fun plus there is a gorgeous toucan that loves attention and having his picture taken.
-El Oasis’s staff does not speak or understand much English, so please be patient and clear with your requests.
+The Ham and Cheese Omelet was served with holjadres (again, Panamanian fry bread).
+It was delicious, though not very visually appealing.
+The setting of the El Oasis restaurant is comfy and relaxed, plus a gorgeous toucan that loves attention lives there.
+The staff does not speak or understand much English, so please be patient and clear with your requests.